nextflow-io/nextflow/docs/dsl2.rst

     }

 .. note::
-  Workflow inputs are by definition *channel* data structures.
-If a basic data type is provided instead, ie. number, string, list, etc. it's implicitly converted to a :ref:`channel value <channel-type-value>` (ie. non-consumable).
+  Workflow inputs are always channels by definition.
+If a basic data type is provided instead, such as a number, string, list, etc. it is implicitly converted to a :ref:`channel value <channel-type-value>` (ie. non-consumable).